 There are numerous walks here to suit any ability and we sampled a couple, but my favourite was the Shaq Al Reesh Trail (the 'Feather Trail'), which spans Dana's different bio-geographical zones and so presents brilliantly varied landscapes as you walk.

 The trail begins at the top of a deep canyon, with excellent views out across the valley.
 Iniitally we descended on rocky paths through the steep walls of the canyon, through which many birds fly and nest, hence the name of the walk: 'Feather Trail'.
-At the bottom of the gorge, however, we abruptly opened out onto a wonderful fertile valley with a gorgeous array of colourful flora, open space and birdsong; it was heavenly.
+At the bottom of the gorge, however, we abruptly opened out onto a wonderful fertile valley with a gorgeous array of colorful flora, open space and birdsong; it was heavenly.